hpc2n/sphinx-lesson-template/content/motivation.rst

 :No synchronization:

     A parallel algorithm often involves several synchronization points.
-    Sometimes there synchronization points arise from the underlying data dependencies.
+    Sometimes these synchronization points arise from the underlying data dependencies.
     However, it is quite often the case that **synchronisation points are used to simplify the implementation**.
     The latter type of **synchronisation points are not necessary** in a task-based implementation.